COP 2800 (Java Programming) Project #1

 Description:

-Download HelloWeb.java to use as a starting point.
-Modify this applet to display a business card logo.
-The logo should contain some circles, lines, or rectangles, plus a business name (or just your name) as text.
+Download GUIGreet.java to use as a starting point.
+After installing the JDK, modify this program to display your own business card logo.
+Your logo should contain some circles, lines, or rectangles, plus a business name (or just your name or a fake name) as text.
+This must be a stand-alone program.

-View a sample logo applet to see an example of what can be done.
 Your logo need not look like the sample.
 Try to be creative!
-You will not be graded on the artistic merits of your logo, just that you were able to correctly create, edit, compile, and display a Java applet that included at least a few of the methods from the java.awt.Graphics to draw stuff, enough to show you made an effort to use the API (or JavaDoc) documentation.
+You will not be graded on the artistic merits of your logo, just that you were able to correctly create, edit, compile, and display a Java program that included at least a few of the methods from the java.awt.Graphics to draw stuff, enough to show you made an effort to use the API (or JavaDoc) documentation.
+Do not use some logo you didn't create yourself.

 Hints: